CrunchyData/postgres-operator/docs/content/tutorial/customize-cluster.md

 ### How to Customize TLS

 There are a few different TLS endpoints that can be customized for PGO, including those of the Postgres cluster and controlling how Postgres instances authenticate with each other.
-Let's look at how we can customize TLS.
+Let's look at how we can customize TLS by defining

-Your TLS certificate should have a Common Name (CN) setting that matches the primary Service name.
-This is the name of the cluster suffixed with `-primary`.
-For example, for our `hippo` cluster this would be `hippo-primary`.
+* a `spec.customTLSSecret`, used to both identify the cluster and encrypt communications; and
+* a `spec.customReplicationTLSSecret`, used for replication authentication.

+(For more information on the `spec.customTLSSecret` and `spec.customReplicationTLSSecret` fields, see the [`PostgresCluster CRD`]({{< relref "references/crd.md" >}}).)

-To customize the TLS for a Postgres cluster, you will need to create a Secret in the Namespace of your Postgres cluster that contains the TLS key (`tls.key`), TLS certificate (`tls.crt`) and the CA certificate (`ca.crt`) to use.
-The Secret should contain the following values:
+To customize the TLS for a Postgres cluster, you will need to create two Secrets in the Namespace of your Postgres cluster.
+One of these Secrets will be the `customTLSSecret` and the other will be the `customReplicationTLSSecret`.
+Both secrets contain a TLS key (`tls.key`), TLS certificate (`tls.crt`) and CA certificate (`ca.crt`) to use.

+Note: If `spec.customTLSSecret` is provided you **must** also provide `spec.customReplicationTLSSecret` and both must contain the same `ca.crt`.

+The custom TLS and custom replication TLS Secrets should contain the following fields (though see below for a workaround if you cannot control the field names of the Secret's `data`):

 ```
 data: